How to Become a DevOps Engineer From Scratch: Your 6-Step Guide

 Why is Docker important for a DevOps engineer?

-Well, one of the biggest challenges of software development is to ensure that everything works the same way in every environment — from your local laptop to a production server.
+Well, one of software development's biggest challenges is ensuring that everything works the same way in every environment — from your local laptop to a production server.
 With Docker, since everything is packaged up in a box (known as a container), you can rest easy.
 You know that your application will run across different environments without any issues.
 That takes a huge weight off your shoulders and makes your job as a DevOps engineer so much easier.

 This course will walk you through the basics of creating Docker images, running containers, and much more.
 Before you know it, you will be dockerizing your apps like a pro!